 - The presence of observers on site affects the presence and/or visibility of birds.
 This is particularly the case in Walked transects as certain bird species are easily flushed.
 Their detection and identification may be a challenge. - In Vantage point surveys, observers sitting in position for four hours at a time will affect bird flight activity.
 Estimating the height at which birds are flying is another challenging aspect of fieldwork and is a subjective task.
 Over time, with multiple survey data, biases in data can be addressed. - In 2019 2021, drought conditions were persistent in most parts of the country.
 There is a risk the data collected may not be typical of conditions in the area.
-It is expected the abundance of certain species will decrease in drought conditions, therefore, reported bird abundances should be considered to a minimum. - No fatality thresholds for priority species have been established in South Africa to date.
+It is expected the abundance of certain species will decrease in drought conditions, therefore, reported bird abundances should be considered to a minimum. - Spotting and identifying birds whilst walking is a significant challenge, particularly when only fleeting glimpses of birds are obtained.
+As such, there is variability between observers' ability and hence the data obtained.
+The data is therefore by necessity subjective to some extent.
+In order to control for this subjectivity, the same pairs of observers have largely been used for the full duration of the project, and it is hoped this can be maintained for the post construction phase.
+Despite this subjectivity, and a number of assumptions that line transects rely on (for more details see Bibby et al. 2000), this field method returns the greatest amount of data per unit effort (Bibby et al. 2000) and was therefore deemed appropriate for the purposes of this programme.
+Likewise, in an attempt to maximise the returns from available resources, the walked transects were located close to each Vantage Point.
+This systematic selection may result in some as yet unknown bias in the data but it has numerous logistical benefits - No fatality thresholds for priority species have been established in South Africa to date.
 Impact assessments make subjective judgements on the acceptability of predicted fatalities for each species.